day8/re-frame/docs/EPs/0001-CaptureHandlerMetadata.md

 As part of the retained handler metadata, we'd like to capture the namespace and line number for each registered handler automatically.
 This will necessitate the introduction of a macro for registrations.
-(Up until now, macros have been resisted)
+(Until now, macros have been resisted.)

 Introducing docstrings into registrations also pushes us towards a macro solution because we'd like to remove the docstring in production